huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Harmonica
 - [ ] Piano

-#### Which rap star changed the name of his publishing company from “Ghetto Gospel” to “Joshua’s Dream”?
+#### Which rap star changed the name of his publishing company from "Ghetto Gospel" to "Joshua's Dream"?

 - [ ] Kanye West
 - [x] Tupac Shakur